OleksandrAAA/electrumx-dev/docs/HOWTO.rst

 Intel i5 CPU with an HDD and 24GB RAM.
 Running chesscoind on the same machine.  :envvar:`DB_CACHE` set to 1,800.
 LevelDB.

-For chains other than bitcoin-mainnet synchronization should be much faster.
+For chains other than chesscoin-mainnet synchronization should be much faster.

 .. note:: ElectrumX will not serve normal client connections until it